yesvanthraja/CNN-ocr/README.md

 # OCR Model Architecture Explanation

-This Optical Character Recognition (OCR) model is built using a ResNet-based architecture, tailored for recognizing text in images.
-The model architecture is designed to leverage deep convolutional neural networks to process and understand the contents of an image at various levels of abstraction.
-Below is a line-by-line explanation of the model's components and their parameters:
+The model architecture is designed to perform BatchNormalization over the image and leveraging convolutional neural networks to process and understand the contents of an image at various levels of abstraction.

 ## Neural Network Module (`nn` method)

 ### Parameters:
-- `data`: Input tensor of shape `(batch_size, height, width, channels)` that represents the input images.
+- `data`: Input tensor of shape `(batch_size, height, width, channels)` that represents the input images represents the output of the previous layer in the neural network.
 - `filters`: The number of filters in the convolutional layers.
 Determines the depth of the feature maps.
+Capturing specific patterns or features of the input data.
 - `stride`: The stride of the convolution operations.
 A stride of `(2, 2)` would reduce the spatial dimensions by half.
 - `chanDim`: The channel dimension index, which adjusts based on the data format (`channels_first` or `channels_last`).
 - `red` (optional): A boolean flag that, when `True`, adds a convolutional layer to the shortcut connection for dimensionality reduction.